Beaumont, Texas: History

 During the war years, airmen cadets from the Royal Air Force, flying from their training base at Terrell, Texas, routinely flew to Beaumont on training flights.
 The community served as a stand-in for the British for Paris, France, which was the same distance from London, England as Beaumont is from Terrell.

 In the postwar years, Beaumont's port continued in importance.
 As was typical with other cities, post-war highway construction led to the development of new suburbs and dispersal of the population in search of new housing.
 Recently, there has been some renewal in Downtown Beaumont and in other areas of the city.

 In 1996, the Jefferson County courts, located in Beaumont, became the first court in the nation to implement electronic filing and service of court documents.
 This eliminated the need for law firms to print and mail reams of documents.

 In 2005 and 2008, Beaumont and surrounding areas suffered extensive damage from Hurricane Rita and Hurricane Ike, respectively.
 Mandatory evacuations were issued in advance of both storms.

 In August 2017, Beaumont and surrounding areas experienced severe flooding as a result of Hurricane Harvey.
-Due to the flooding, Memorial Hermann Baptist Hospital evacuated all of its highest level of acuity patients with the help of National Guard helicopters.
+Due to the flooding, Baptist Hospital of Southeast Texas evacuated all of its highest level of acuity patients with the help of National Guard helicopters.
 In addition, many Beaumont residents had to be rescued by both boats and helicopters as a result of the floodwaters.
 As of March 2019, many residents in the area are still attempting to recover from the hurricane as the city received emergency assistance.